-The inventory identified 31 Severe and High Risk trees and 9 Moderate and Low Risk trees that are recommended for removal.
+The inventory identified 9 High Risk trees, 66 Moderate Risk trees, and 235 Low Risk trees that are recommended for removal.

-The diameter size classes for High Risk trees ranged between 7-12 inches diameter at breast height (DBH) and greater than 43 inches DBH.
+The diameter size classes for High Risk trees ranged between 7-12 inches diameter at breast height (DBH) and 37-42 inches DBH.
 These trees should be removed immediately based on their assigned risk.
-Severe and High Risk removals and pruning can be performed concurrently.

 Most Moderate Risk trees were smaller than 31 inches DBH.
-These trees should be removed as soon as possible after all Severe and High Risk removals and pruning have been completed.
+These trees should be removed as soon as possible after all High Risk removals and pruning have been completed.

-Low Risk removals pose little threat; these trees are generally small, dead, invasive, or poorly-formed trees that need to be removed.
+Low Risk removals pose little threat; these trees are generally small, dead, invasive, or poorly formed trees that need to be removed.
 Eliminating these trees will reduce breeding site locations for insects and diseases and will increase the aesthetic value of the area.
 Healthy trees growing in poor locations or undesirable species are also included in this category.
-All Low and Moderate Risk trees should be removed when convenient and after all Severe and High Risk removals and pruning have been completed.
+All Low Risk trees should be removed when convenient and after all High and Moderate Risk removals and pruning have been completed.